contentful/apps/examples/function-potterdb/README.md

-# Hosted Delivery Function - PotterDB
+# Function - PotterDB
-This is an example of a hosted delivery function that uses the PotterDB API to enrich entries with data from the Harry Potter universe.
+This is an example of a function that uses the PotterDB API to enrich entries with data from the Harry Potter universe.

 This project was bootstrapped with [Create Contentful App](https://github.com/contentful/create-contentful-app).